Note: this post has been updated in March 2021.

 You hear people talk all the time about “plant-based diets.”
-But do you really know what a plant-based diet is?
-There are different variations of this type of diet, but for the most part it centers on whole grains, vegetables, fruits, nuts, and seeds.
+Let's look at what is a plant-based diet and the variations or types of plant based diets?
+For the most part plant-based diets centers on whole grains, vegetables, fruits, nuts, and seeds.
 The basic description of whole-foods is food that is unprocessed and in its natural state.
 Plant-based means anything that grows in the soil and does not come from any animal such as meat, eggs, milk, or honey.
 People following a vegan diet will not buy or use products that come from animals including cosmetics, lotions (lanolin), and clothing (leather).

 Vegetarian – eats vegetables and fruit, but also consumes eggs and dairy